 But the way Wiseau has put on his best craggy poker face and shrewdly made the most of what must have appeared to be a $6 million debacle back in 2003 demonstrates a bare-knuckle truth of the entertainment industry: any foothold you can attain in the movie business is, well, a foothold, not to be passed up.
 I have no idea if Wiseau has recouped his reported $6 million investment by now, but the monthly sold-out screenings and the DVD rerelease must generate at least a trickle of income.

 More important, Wiseau is now a “name,” sort of.
 In a 2009 interview with the L.A.
-Times, he said he has a vampire movie in development; just the notion of a Tommy Wiseau vampire flick is enough to make me smile.
+Times, he said he has a vampire movie in development.
 After seeing The Room, who wouldn’t be curious about such a thing?
 (He’s already got the accent to play Dracula.)

 Of course, the important qualifier to remember when discussing The Room is that context is everything.
 When I was assigned the disc for my freelance Movie Analyst gig, my cineaste’s spider-sense told me that the film was likely to be far less amusing viewed at home by myself, so I went the opposite route and made it a festive occasion.
 I watched it on a 60” plasma screen with four other people, including two film students.
 The screening went as well as I could’ve hoped — the movie inspired nonstop laughter, as well as an occasional call-and-response between the actors and us audience members.